 3. Credit One – Credit One does an excellent job of confusing consumers into thinking they’re applying for a Capital One card.
 The logos are eerily similar and easily confused.

-While Credit One is not as predatory as First Premier or payday loans, there is really no need to be using it to rebuild your credit score.
-Credit One makes it a bit tricky to get to its terms and conditions without either going through the pre-qualification process or accepting a direct mail offer.
-You’ll see this when clicking to look at its credit card option.
+While Credit One is not as predatory as First Premier or payday loans, there is really no need to be using one of these cards to rebuild your credit score.

 Credit One cards can have high annual fees that are deducted from your initial credit limit.
 For example, receiving a $300 credit limit on a card with a $75 annual fee means you’ll only have access to an initial $225 credit limit.
 Rather than take the chance of being charged a high annual fee, we again recommend saving your money and using a secured card with no annual fee to begin rebuilding your credit score or applying for a store card.